Zum Inhalt springen

 When Should Kids Start Using Skincare?
 A Parent's Guide

-Most children don't need a skincare routine before age 8, but simple habits like gentle cleansing, moisturizing, and daily sun protection can be introduced earlier if needed.
-Ages 8–12 are the ideal window to build healthy skincare habits—using age-appropriate, gentle products designed for young, sensitive skin.
+Most children don't need a skincare routine before the age of 8, but simple habits such as gentle cleansing, moisturising and daily sun protection can be introduced earlier if needed.
+Ages 8–12 are the ideal time to establish healthy skincare habits using age-appropriate, gentle products designed for young, sensitive skin.

-Scroll through any social media feed, and you'll quickly notice that skincare has become a topic of conversation well beyond adult beauty circles.
-Kids and tweens are increasingly curious about skincare routines, and parents are left wondering: Does my child actually need this?
-And if so, where on earth do we start?
+Scroll through any social media feed and you'll quickly notice that skincare has become a topic of conversation well beyond adult beauty circles.
+Children and tweens are increasingly curious about skincare routines, leaving many parents wondering: Does my child actually need this?
+And if so, where do we begin?

 The short answer is that healthy skin habits are less about achieving flawless skin and more about protecting and supporting the skin your child already has.
-Children's skin is delicate, resilient, and generally pretty low-maintenance—but that doesn't mean a little guidance goes amiss.
+Children's skin is delicate, resilient and generally quite low-maintenance, but that doesn't mean a little guidance goes amiss.

-This guide walks parents through everything they need to know about age-appropriate skincare for kids: when to start, what to include, what to avoid, and how to build simple routines that set children up for a lifetime of healthy skin habits.
+This guide walks parents through everything they need to know about age-appropriate skincare for children: when to start, what to include, what to avoid and how to build simple routines that help establish healthy skincare habits for life.
 We've also highlighted a selection of gentle, dermatologically tested products from Lav Kids to make choosing the right options straightforward.

 Do Kids Really Need a Skincare Routine?